 Alhumdulilah that your family is supportive.
 This is a very important element in your moving forward.
 Some families force women to go back to an abusive marriage, alhumdulilah, yours did not.

 As you were only married for two and a half years, you have your whole life ahead of you.
 I would also suggest a second list, and that would be to write down the qualities and conditions you seek in a future spouse.
-This will help you move forward as you are on your healing Journey.
-It will also help you in the future to determine what type of spouse is conducive for a truly Islamic marriage.
+This will help you move forward as you are on your healing journey.
+It will also help you in the future to determine what type of spouse is conducive to a truly Islamic marriage.

 You also do not have to rely on your parents to find somebody in the future.
 Your parents’ involvement and blessings in a future marriage is very important.
 However, they do not necessarily have to pick out a future husband.
 You have the right to do that and you have the right to know who it is that you are marrying and if they are healthy for you.